 “We want players to have every opportunity to showcase their talent.
-The guys at these events will always be able to say, ‘I may not have made it to the pros, but I left everything I’ve got out on the field’” said Matt Birk, NFL Football Development Consultant, on the NFL article on Regional Combines.
+The guys at these events will always be able to say, ‘I may not have made it to the pros, but I left everything I’ve got out on the field,’” Matt Birk, NFL Football Development Consultant told USA Today .

 On the National Federation of State High Schools Association, Mark Redrick explains, “the reality of an athletic department is that all of our stakeholders – athletes, coaches, parents, public – still expect us to be able to compete with the intent to win games… In order to do this, we try to clearly define our competitive levels.”

 As the 500 event comes to a close on the fourth day, the coaches view the rankings and compile the teams – 30 girls making varsity, 15 making JV team 1, and 15 making JV team 2.